katypool/kalatheme/README.txt

  * Panels 3.3+
  * PHP 5.3+
  * JQuery Update 2.x (with JQuery version set to 1.7+)
- * A Bootstrap 3.0+ library (read below in Installing Bootstrap)
+ * Optional: A custom Bootstrap 3.0+ library (read below in Installing Bootstrap)
  * Optional but highly recommended: Panopoly Theme.
  * Optional: A custom Bootstrap library.

 The easiest way to satisfy all of these requirements is to just start with